-Congratulations, that is, if you are checking this site to schedule a baptism, for that means God has blessed you with His most precious gift- a child.
+Congratulations!
+That is, if you are checking this site to schedule a baptism, for that means God has blessed you with His most precious gift- a child.

 The Sacrament of Baptism is about making him/her a child of God and an heir to the kingdom.
 It is the first Sacrament one receives, making him/her a member of the Church.
-It is the Sacrament which brings Santifying Grace and gives your child the gift of supernatural faith.
+It is the Sacrament which brings Sanctifying Grace and gives your child the gift of supernatural faith.

 We are so happy for you, and we are here to help you through the baptismal process.
-Here are the following steps:
+Here are the steps:

 Once again Congratulations!
 Hope to see you in class soon!